 Many people unfamiliar with mindfulness meditation do so, but it is inaccurate to think of mindfulness meditation as only a state of deep relaxation, as spacing out and tuning out, and as roughly the same thing as sleep.
 In sleep, we are in a relaxed state that is less conscious than our normal mindstate, but in meditation, we are working towards being in a relaxed state that is more conscious than our normal mindstate.
 The brain waves of deep meditation are actually those of deep, restful, peaceful, and relaxed sleep and also simultaneously those of energized full alertness as if one were focused and motivated while working on a project while under deadline.
 This combination is something new, unfamiliar, and perhaps paradoxical to most of us, which is one reason why it usually takes years to understand, cultivate, explore, and develop it.

-It is generally understood that if we are falling asleep in meditation, we miss out on the full value and benefit of meditation, which requires us to be aware, conscious, and awake.
+It is generally understood that if we are falling asleep in meditation, we miss out on the full value and benefit of meditation, which requires us to be aware, alert, conscious, and awake.
 Letting ourselves nod off is counter-productive to the process.
 If we do, we may enjoy a restful nap and the warm fuzz of sleepiness, but we are not developing our strengths of concentration, focus, mindfulness, insight, being untangled, spaciousness, and tranquility.
 We may gain a temporary benefit, but we miss out on long term ones.
 In Buddhism and Hinduism, it is said that “enlightenment” can only happen when not asleep; spiritual awakening requires literal wakefulness.

 The teacher Culadasa has suggested starting a meditation period by saying out loud something like, “I want to meditate.
 I will remain alert and aware throughout my practice.”.
-He has also suggested that a meditator pray before a sitting period, in order to increase aspiration and ask for assistance from Divine Spirit.
+He has also suggested that a meditator pray before a sitting period, in order to increase aspiration and ask for assistance from Divine Spirit to stay awake.
 A number of my teachers have made a point that we should consider it a matter of honor and integrity to do our best not to mix up meditation and sleep.
 One of my teachers, Reb Anderson, has recommended making a “holy vow” and a promise to one’s sitting cushion to stay awake during the time between the starting and ending bells that bookend a formal sitting period.